-This document describes how to use the AsPartitionProcessing TOM code sample for automated partition management.
+This document describes how to use the AsPartitionProcessing TOM code sample for automated partition management with minimal code changes.

 The sample,

 - Is intended to be generic and configuration driven. - Works for both Azure Analysis Services and SQL Server Analysis Services tabular models. - Can be leveraged in many ways including from an SSIS script task, Azure Functions and others.